National Real Estate Development, LLC Privacy Notice Under The California Consumer Privacy Act (“CCPA”)

 The categories of sources of the PII we collect about you are:

-- When you visit one of our properties in California
+- Information you provide when you visit one of our properties in California

 - You or your representative when interacting with us or our website or when otherwise communicating with us